ilyagr/diffedit3/README.md

 You can make `diffedit3` the default diff editing tool by setting `ui.diff-editor="diffedit3"` in your [`jj` config] ([additional docs]).

-Using `diffedit3` as a merge tool with `jj resolve` is not currently recommended.
-(TODO: hopefully, this will change shortly).
+Using `diffedit3` as a merge tool with `jj resolve` is possible since version 0.5.0, but requires configuration and is not currently convenient or recommended.
+(TODO: hopefully, this will improve shortly).

 If you'd like to adjust the config or use `diffedit3` with older versions of `jj`, you can adapt `jj`'s default TOML config for `diffedit3` from its